 I believe the best way to eat a cheese scone is with butter, spread as thickly as you dare while the scone is still warm so the butter melts all the way through to the fluffy middle of the scone.
 That’s pretty hard to beat.

-They are also delicious with onion chutney, ham or if you are a fan, marmite!
+They are also delicious with onion or tomato chutney, ham or if you are a fan, marmite!

 I’ve also recently discovered that wild garlic butter is absolutely the best with cheese scones.